How To Make A Duvet Cover

 Here's the rundown of how I figured out how much fabric I needed:

-First I took measurements of my duvet cover insert and added 4 inches to both the width and the length to allow for 1 inch seams all the way around and be able to fold over the edge that the Velcro is on.
+- First I took measurements of my duvet cover insert and added 4 inches to both the width and the length to allow for 1 inch seams all the way around and be able to fold over the edge that the Velcro is on.

-Because my fabric was only 42 inches wide I had to get extra to put panels on either edge to make it wide enough - you'll see what I mean in the next step.
+- Because my fabric was only 42 inches wide I had to get extra to put panels on either edge to make it wide enough - you'll see what I mean in the next step.

-For the back side (where I used a flat sheet) I added another 6 inches to the length to allow for the pocket along the Velcro edge - that'll make more sense to you in a minute too.
+- For the back side (where I used a flat sheet) I added another 6 inches to the length to allow for the pocket along the Velcro edge - that'll make more sense to you in a minute too.

-Prepare the duvet top layer
+Step 2: Prepare the top layer of the duvet cover

-Because my fabric was 42 inches wide I added panels on each side to make it 67 inches.
-I cut out two 13 ½ inch wide panels - trying my best to keep the pattern aligned.
+- I cut out two 13 ½ inch wide panels - trying my best to keep the pattern aligned.

-Then I laid each panel onto my 42 inch wide piece, print side to print side, and sewed down the edge with a 1 inch seam.
+- Then I laid each panel onto my 42 inch wide piece, print side to print side, and sewed down the edge with a 1 inch seam.
 Now I have one big 67 inch wide top layer.

-Now decide which end you want to go at the bottom of the bed and fold that edge over 1 inch, then again 1 inch, pin in place and sew.
-(This will be the part that opens to put your insert in, so you want it to be a clean edge.)
+- Now decide which end of the duvet cover you want to go at the bottom of the bed and fold that edge over 1 inch, then again 1 inch, pin in place and sew.
+(Example image below... the fabric is different because the photos are from a different duvet cover I made.)

-Prepare the duvet bottom layer
+Step 3: Prepare the bottom layer of the duvet cover

-Cut a piece from your flat sheet that's the same width as your top layer but 6 inches longer than the original top layer before you folded in for the seam.
+- Cut a piece from your flat sheet that's the same width as your top layer but 6 inches longer than the original top layer before you folded in for the seam.
 (Mine is 96 inches long.)

-Then sew it together with a 1 inch seam.
+- Sew the 3 pinned sides together with a 1 inch seam.

 If you don’t have a serger, simply run it through the machine again with the zig-zag stitch making sure that it catches the fabric on one side and the needle lands just outside the fabric on the outer edge.

-Add Velcro hooks and loops
+Step 5: Add Velcro hooks and loops

 To keep the bottom portion of the duvet cover closed I added small pieces of hook and loop about every 10 inches.